M0narc/fast_api/README.md

 %20 is for line jumps
 example => /title%20one

+# Pydantics

+used for data modeling, data parsing and has efficient error handling.

+is commonly used as a  resource for data validation and how to handle data coming to our FastAPI application.

 TODO:

 update every function later on with try except or HTTP EXCEPTIONS & check if logic applies

+TODO RIGHT NOW
+check every function rn